The original article refer to here

 - Instruction manual

-As with most of Magicshine’s recent front lights, the Ray 2600 utilizes a universal Garmin quarter turn style mount.
+As with most of Magicshine’s recent front lights, the RN 3000 utilizes a universal Garmin quarter turn style mount.
 The simple design utilizes a circular base with two tabs to securely mount on a variety of available accessories on the market.
-It’s a secure mount style that works on or off-road and is a big improvement over proprietary mounts other companies use.
-The Ray 2600 also includes a simple handlebar mount (the same one that comes with the Monteer and MJ-90X series of lights) with multiple strap lengths to accommodate aero bars and different diameter round bars and requires an allen wrench to install.
+It’s a secure mount style that works on or off-road and a big improvement over proprietary mounts other companies use.
+The RN 3000 also includes a simple handlebar mount with multiple strap lengths to accommodate aero bars and different diameter round bars.
+It’s the same mount that comes with the Monteer and MJ-900 series of lights that requires an allen wrench to install.
 We highly recommend using an out-front mount such as the Magicshine TTA or other Garmin compatible mounts on the market instead of the included mount to place the light directly in front of your handlebars.

 FIT & FINISH

 We were quite surprised by the size of the RN 3000 when we first took it out of the box.
 Also, wfile videos and or photos of the light make it look visually identical to the Allty or RN 1200 lights with its black rectangular profile, rounded corners, and aluminium housing, in person, the RN 3000 is quite large so as to house the high-capacity 21700 Li-on batteries.
 The 10,000 mAh battery capacity is on par with the MJ-6118 battery pack that comes with the 4500 lumen MJ-906S wired light.
 Thanks to the all-in-one commuter style design of the RN 3000, you don’t have to worry about mounting bulky battery packs on your bike.
 Recharging the light is also easy with the rear mounted USB Type-C port that can also be used to recharge other devices.

 While the two LED design and horizontal deflectors are nice to see we wish Magicshine had made the left/right beams more distinct